Time Square, NYC

 The Jump with Will Smith

 “A constant confrontation with fear helps create creativity.” – Will Smith

 This was one of my absolute favourite conferences because it was lead by the famous actor Will Smith.
 He spoke about his new Youtube channel and how he is creating success for himself.
 He gave us advice to “use the stories that are already inside you as creative inspiration.
 Your pain is such a rich tool to connect with creativity.”
 He also spoke about how the path for success has changed and how we can get ahead by “finding the current and staying in-tune with that current.”

 “Use the grey area to go somewhere you never went.
 That’s how you evolve and create better, more authentic content.” – Mick Petesky

 The conference talked about the evolution of social platforms such as Instagram, Facebook, Linked In and Twitter and how they are used differently to appeal to their audience.
 They talked about which platforms work better for specific target groups, when to release creative control and what you need to develop organic and shareable content.
 Nicole Brenton discussed how “branded content is more authentic and is better received when creative control is relaxed.”
 This was interesting to learn the success of the social giants and how brands adapt to each.

 Some of the Perks

-On top of learning a bunch of information about industry issues, the future of advertising and ways to succeed, there was tons of free give aways and vendor’s handing out food, branded items, games and information.
+On top of learning a bunch of information about industry issues, the future of advertising and ways to succeed, there were tons of free giveaways and vendors handing out food, branded items, games and information.
 This was a great way to interact with brands and clients and gain exclusive information on what new things are coming to the market.

 After attending a few interesting conferences each day, we spent the rest of the day site seeing, exploring and eating.